 One of the most legendary investments of Buffett and Munger is Coca-Cola.
 After the market crash in 1987, they saw an opportunity in Coca-Cola’s undervalued stock.
 They believed in the brand’s enduring appeal and the company’s ability to generate cash flow.
 Their decision paid off tremendously as Coca-Cola’s value soared in the following years.

 Another defining investment was See’s Candies, which marked a shift in their investment philosophy.
 When Buffett and Munger bought See’s Candies in 1972, it wasn’t cheap, but it had a strong brand, loyal customer base, and pricing power.
+This is where the live tracking error becomes uncomfortable for dogmatic value purists: they paid a $25 million purchase price for a business with only $8 million in net tangible assets, paying a significant premium over tangible book value because they recognized that the economic moat and pricing power generated high un-leveraged returns on capital.
 The consistent, strong cash flow from See’s helped fund investments in other companies, and it was a potent reminder of the value of quality over price.
+What gets ignored is the psychological itch to abandon a cash compounder during long cycles where capital-intensive value plays look visually cheaper on simple trailing price-to-earnings metrics.

 The Evolution of Berkshire Hathaway Under Their Stewardship